mithrandie/csvq/README.md

 [![codecov](https://codecov.io/gh/mithrandie/csvq/branch/master/graph/badge.svg)](https://codecov.io/gh/mithrandie/csvq)
 [![License: MIT](https://img.shields.io/badge/License-MIT-lightgrey.svg)](https://opensource.org/licenses/MIT)

-csvq is a command line tool to operate CSV files.
+Csvq is a command line tool to operate CSV files.
 You can read, update, delete CSV records with SQL-like query.

 You can also execute multiple operations sequentially in managed transactions by passing a procedure or using the interactive shell.